 Program Structure and Content

-The Master’s programme in CME consists of three blocks: a general block, a specialization block and a final project.
+The Master’s program in CME consists of three blocks: a general block, a specialization block, and a final project.

 The topics in the specialization block are linked to the key areas of expertise at each of the three universities:

 - Living Building Concept

 - Complex construction assignments in relation to urban site development

 - Design processes & engineering.

 The last part of the Master’s program in CME program is the final project (thesis), in which students gain more individual hands-on experience in the analysis of complex construction developments and the exploration of models for integrated solutions.
 As before, this project is problem-oriented, but it takes the form of an in-depth research and design assignment.